henri/spb/README.md

 # Start three disposable independent instances of the Brave web browser.
-# Closing each browsers will delete session data.
+# Closing a browser will result in session data being deleted.

 spb ; spb ; spb